ngUpgraders/ng-forward/API.md

 - `template` is not set.
 - `controller` is set to the class instance, but it not instantiated until after the link phase so that child directives are available in the DOM. `$scope`, `$element`, `$attrs`, and `$transclude` are injectable as locals.
 - `restrict` is set to 'A' since directives must use attribute-based selectors.
-- `controllerAs` is set to a camel-cased version of the selector but can be overridden if you prefer 'vm' or something else.
 - `scope` is not set and so is not isolated.
 - `link` and `compile` are not set and are not able to be set.